 Plea Bargaining: Areas of Negotiation

-Plea bargaining actually involves three areas of negotiation:
+Plea bargaining actually involves three areas of negotiation, which are described below.

 - Charge Bargaining: This is a common and widely known form of plea.
-It involves a negotiation of the specific charges (counts) or crimes that the defendant will face at trial.
+It involves a negotiation of the specific criminal charges (or counts) that the defendant will face at trial.
 Usually, in return for a plea of "guilty" to a lesser charge, a prosecutor will dismiss the higher or other charge(s) or counts.
-For example, in return for dismissing charges for first-degree murder, a prosecutor may accept a "guilty" plea for manslaughter (subject to court approval).
+For example, in return for dismissing charges for second-degree murder, a prosecutor may accept a guilty plea for manslaughter (subject to court approval).

-- Sentence Bargaining: Sentence bargaining involves the agreement to a plea of guilty (for the stated charge rather than a reduced charge) in return for a lighter sentence.
+- Sentence Bargaining: Sentence bargaining involves the agreement to pleading guilty (for the stated charge rather than a reduced charge) in return for a lighter sentence.
 It saves the prosecution the necessity of going through trial and proving its case.
 It provides the defendant with an opportunity for a lighter sentence.

 Plea bargaining generally occurs on the telephone or in the prosecutor's office at the courtroom.
-Judges are not involved except in very rare circumstances.
+Judges aren't involved except in very rare circumstances.
 Plea bargains that are accepted by the judge are then placed "on the record" in open court.
 The defendant must be present.

 One important point is a prosecuting attorney has no authority to force a court to accept a plea agreement entered into by the parties.
 Prosecutors may only "recommend" to the court the acceptance of a plea arrangement.
 The court will usually take proofs to ensure that the above three components are satisfied and will then generally accept the recommendation of the prosecution.

-Moreover, plea bargaining is not as simple as it may first appear.
-In effectively negotiating a criminal plea arrangement, the attorney must have the technical knowledge of every "element" of a crime or charge, an understanding of the actual or potential evidence that exists or could be developed, a technical knowledge of "lesser included offenses" versus separate counts or crimes, and a reasonable understanding of sentencing guidelines.
+Moreover, plea bargaining isn't as simple as it may first appear.
+In effectively negotiating a criminal plea arrangement, the attorney must have the technical knowledge of every element of the crime the defendant has been charged with, an understanding of the actual or potential evidence that exists or could be developed, a technical knowledge of "lesser included offenses" versus separate counts or crimes, and a reasonable understanding of sentencing guidelines.